cypress-io/github-action/README.md

 ### Component tests

-You can run [Cypress component tests](https://on.cypress.io/component-testing) after running E2E tests by adding `component: true`:
+You can run [Cypress component tests](https://on.cypress.io/component-testing) in a job separate from E2E tests by adding `component: true`:

 ```yml
 - name: Run E2E tests 🧪